Image Source: Shutterstock

 Start with Your Communication Objectives

 First, identify what you want to accomplish with your content.
 Do you want to communicate your products’ benefits?
 Do you want to tell a story about a customer triumph, but not mention your product directly?
-Do you want to create something thought provoking?
+Perhaps you want to create something thought-provoking?
 Communication objectives need to be agreed upon between headquarter and regions.
 If the HQ and the local teams have different objectives, content may need to be translated, localized or customized down the road.

 Identify the Target Audience

 You create your content for people to watch or view.
 Can you envision who the viewers are?
 What action do you want them to take or what emotion do you want to provoke?
 In some companies, buyer personas are documented for marketing communications.
 Content is created to reach and engage with target personas.
 Since regions may have local personas, you need to determine if the personas for local regions are the same as those corporate targets and if the same content can be used or if it needs to be tailored to a different, local persona.

 Determine the Creative Direction

 There are many creative directions and different story-telling approaches to convey the same message.
 Even if you have different communication objectives or slightly different personas, you can still create scaleable content which will work globally.
 View an example from ‘P & G Sponsor of Moms Video’: The communication objective is to say “thank you, mom” and showcase moms’ selfless love and her devotion to their children.
 Their target audience is everyone who has or had a mom.
 This video doesn’t really need translation or localization, because it incorporated moms from multiple countries.
 This is an excellent example of a winning content but is very expensive to produce.